fbpx

 Avoid grabbing small packages at ridiculous prices for the things you often purchase.

-Don't buy a 4-pack of toilet tissue at the corner store where you'll end up spending a buck a roll.
-Grab a big bulk package and pay pennies per roll instead.
+Don’t buy a four-pack of toilet tissue at the corner store, where you’ll spend a buck a roll.
+Instead, grab a big bulk package and pay pennies per roll.

 Photo of bulk toilet paper package.

-You'll have to put out more money upfront, but you'll buy these items far less often.
+You’ll have to put out more money upfront, but buy these items far less often.

 This is an excellent strategy for things like toiletries, over-the-counter medications or pain relievers that you often purchase, snack foods, or meal items that you regularly consume.
 Even wine is cheaper when purchased in a magnum instead of small bottles!